-Academic Dates for the UCF 2019-2020 academic year are not available at the time of this posting.
+Academic Dates for the UCF 2023-2024 academic year are not available at the time of this posting.
+Estimated start date will be August 4, 2023.
 Interns will accrue and document a minimum of 2,000 professional hours, of which 500 hours will be in direct clinical services during the internship year.